In late December 2004, Mr. Nielson and I went into Anthropologie

 and His beautiful Resurrection.

-I deserve to wear that hat again.
+And I thought that I deserved to wear that hat again.

 The following Easter, I found the hat and some courage and wore it to church.